 The Grytviken cemetery is a 10-minute walk from the museum and contains the famous grave of Sir Ernest Shackleton.

 Hazards from the sea, weather, shipwreck, disease, accidents, the nature of employment, and other things have resulted in many deaths.
-64 people are buried here, many have interesting stories to tell, including the graves of the whalers and sealers, one of which dates as far back as 1838 plus Felix Artuso, a Submariner who died during the brief Argentine armed occupation in 1982.
+64 people are buried here including the graves of the whalers and sealers.
+One grave dates as far back as 1838.
+Also buried here is Felix Artuso, a Submariner, who died during the brief Argentine armed occupation in 1982.

-One of the earliest recorded vessels to the island was the Esther in July 1846 – a series of graves indicate her presence.
-At the Grytviken cemetery, a repaired wooden marker is inscribed: ‘In memory of W.H.
-Dyre, Surgeon of the Esther of London.
+One of the earliest recorded vessels to the island was Esther in July 1846 – a series of graves indicate her presence.
+A repaired wooden marker is inscribed: ‘In memory of W.H.
+Dyre, Surgeon of Esther of London.
 Jas Carrick, Master.
 July 1846.’ and four of the nine unmarked graves in that cemetery are said to be of her crew, all having reportedly died of typhus.
 The original grave marker is now in the museum collection, taken from the site for protection in 1995.
 The markers can be seen in the photographs below and replicas have been erected in the cemetery.

 It is uncertain if this was a sealing voyage and the ship probably arrived at South Georgia about the middle of winter.
 If it were it would have been the last British voyage in the first epoch of South Georgia sealing.

 The site is famous for the grave of Sir Ernest Shackleton.
 On the 24 February 1928, Magistrate William Barlas unveiled the carved granite memorial, erected over Sir Ernest Shackleton’s grave.
-The memorial, paid for by public subscription, stands prominently in the Grytviken cemetery.
-The front bears a nine-pointed star, a symbol associated with the Shackleton family; the reverse a quotation from Robert Browning ‘I hold that a man should strive to the uttermostfor his life’s set prize’.
+The memorial, paid for by public subscription, stands prominently.
+The front bears a nine-pointed star, a symbol associated with the Shackleton family; the reverse a quotation from Robert Browning ‘I hold that a man should strive to the uttermost for his life’s set prize’.

-On 2 September 1941, the Magistrate William Barlas died following the effects of an avalanche which knocked him into the sea.
-It fell on the track between King Edward Point and Grytviken where he was proceeding on duty.
+On 2 September 1941, the Magistrate William Barlas drowned when an avalanche knocked him into the sea whilst he was on the track between King Edward Point and Grytviken.
 He had been Deputy Magistrate at South Georgia since 1920 and Magistrate since 1928, as well as serving in other posts in the Falkland Islands Dependencies.
-He too is buried in the Grytviken cemetery.
+His grave is marked with a Celtic cross.

-Many visitors come to South Georgia each year – in 2019 over seventy cruise ship visits brought over 11,00 thousand visitors in the summer as well as scientists on research ships, military visitors and yachts.
-Most come to see Sir Ernest Shackleton’s grave in particular so the cemetery is popular.
+Many visitors come to South Georgia each year – in 2019 over seventy cruise ship visits brought over 11,000 visitors in the summer as well as scientists on research ships, military visitors and yachts.
+Most come to see Sir Ernest Shackleton’s grave in particular; so the cemetery is popular.
 To prevent trampling of the other graves, visiting groups are asked to limit the number of people inside the cemetery at any time to 100.